ChidiebereMOk/Declining-Bee-Populations-in-the-US/README.md

 # Bee-Populations-in-the-US
-This project investigates trends in honey bee populations across various regions over the past 20 years.
-Using publicly available datasets, we explore factors contributing to population changes, including pesticides, climate change, and habitat loss.
+This project investigates the trends in honey bee populations across various regions over the past 20 years.
+Using publicly available datasets retrieved from the US Department of Agriculture, we explore factors contributing to population changes, including pesticides, climate change, and habitat loss.
 ---

-## 📊 Project Overview
+## Project Overview

 The goal of this analysis is to: